What is Risk-Weighted Asset?

 - Banks are required to hold more common stocks since it needs to find less risky assets with returns.

-- Regulatory requirements have made it mandatory for banks at a global level to follow Basel framework which requires additional efforts on the bank’s front.
-Although the process is streamlined it requires a lot of manual efforts.
+- Regulatory requirements have made it mandatory for banks at a global level to follow the Basel framework, which requires additional efforts on the bank’s front.
+Although the process is streamlined, it requires a lot of manual effort.

 - Risk-Weighted Asset enables a comparison between two different banks operating in two different regions or countries.

 - A high risk-weighted asset means the assets held are risky and would require a higher capital to be maintained.

 - A low risk-weighted asset means the assets held are less risky and would require lower capital to be maintained.